-We sit at the cross roads of local communities, businesses, our own operations, other local authorities, and other agencies working in and influencing the city.
+We sit at the crossroad of local communities, businesses, our own operations, other local authorities, and other agencies working in and influencing the city.
 We're able to listen, share knowledge and ensure that multiple and sometimes competing points of view are taken into account.

 We advocate, both internally and externally, for the role of arts and culture in achieving our priorities and the vision of Inspiring Cambridge.

-We do this through existing networks and forums, for example, the Cambridge City Deal, Greater Cambridge Greater Peterborough Partnership, and also through opportunities to talk to a variety of groups.
+We do this through existing networks and forums including the Greater Cambridge Partnership, and through opportunities to talk to a variety of groups.

-We’re a source of information about arts and culture in the city - through our website and the Cambridge Arts Network - a forum of over 1,100 people interested in arts and culture, including professional artists, and arts and cultural organisations operating in Cambridge and the surrounding area.
+We’re a source of information about arts and culture in the city, through our website and the Cambridge Arts Network.

 Cambridge Arts Network has more than 1,000 members - individuals and organisations that make up the arts and cultural offering in and around Cambridge.
 It's a free resource for news, projects and opportunities, and members can add their own information directly to the site.